Indian Giant Squirrel Facts

 Indian Giant Squirrel Distribution, Habitat, and Ecology

-In addition, the breathtaking animal actually thrives in several different habitat types within that area.
+That’s because the visually breathtaking animal actually thrives in several different habitat types within that area.
 Due to this, it appears in evergreen forests, deciduous forests, and mixed forests, as well.
 This adaptability also sets it apart from related species.

 Some of the subspecies of the creature evolved as omnivorous in nature.
-However, the Indian Giant Squirrel itself has a herbivorous diet.
+The Indian Giant Squirrel itself, however, has a herbivorous diet.
 It mainly feeds on various nuts, flowers, fruit, and tree bark.
-In turn, it falls prey to leopards and birds of prey.
+In turn, it itself mainly falls prey to leopards and birds of prey.